rockhold/kids-programming-materials/README.md

 # HTML Basics
 Slides for learning about the basics of HTML can be viewed [here](http://bit.ly/2sLGGNz).
 To recreate the example web page on your local computer, just [download these files](https://github.com/rockhold/kids-programming-materials/archive/master.zip) and open the `index.html` file in a browser (such as Google Chrome, Firefox, Safari, or Internet Explorer).
 At this point, we will have only really covered the HTML portion of the content, so the files in the `css` and `js` folders can be ignored for now.

+# Programming with JavaScript
+Slides for learning about the basics of programming with JavaScript can be viewed [here](https://docs.google.com/presentation/d/1v4qpImJU4RpUrvaYhlWzoGx1H-kP8bnbMdrHeBtVgX4/edit?usp=sharing).
+One of the easiest ways to get started with JavaScript is to just type some code into your browser and run it from there.
+Instructions on how to do this for various browsers can be found at https://debugbrowser.com.